revron23/gait-abnormality-detection-cnn/models/README.md

 ## Model Architecture

-This folder contains the code that we used to traind the models and code of all the models
+This folder contains the code that we used to train the models and code of all the models